vibueno/TheFreiburgerTimes/README.md

 # The Freiburger Times

-This project was developed within in the frame of the Front End Developer Nanodegree program at Udacity.
+This project was developed within the frame of the Front End Developer Nanodegree program at Udacity.

 ## Technologies & Patterns used:

 * Fully responsive (starting at 240px Unihertz Jelly Pro, as fas as I know the smallest Smartphone widely available)
 * Responsive Patterns: Off Canvas, Column Drop
 * Responsive Images: showing crops for certain pictures
 * Responsive Tables: No more tables & Hidden Columns techniques